Rum Production

 Fermentation

 Traditional rum is produced with wild yeasts.
 These are yeasts that are naturally present in the air and settle on the mash.
 However, this process is not as random as it sounds at first.
 To ensure that a desired yeast strain forms and colonises, distilleries have walled and poorly ventilated rooms in which the yeasts are cultivated and stored.
+This process, in which wild yeasts are used, is still practised in Jamaica in particular.
+Alternatively, and especially for very large batches, brewing ovens are used.

 The fermentation process takes place in huge barrels made of concrete, steel or wood.